A note from veterinarian Christianne Schelling:

 - Make the place she's been scratching unattractive — physical or scent related deterrents.

-- Whenever possible, start cats young.
+- Whenever possible, start cats young with appropriate scratching alternatives.

 - You may want to trim your cat's claws.

-- For indoor cats, consider Soft Paws® as extra insurance, or an easy alternative.
+- For indoor cats, consider Soft Paws® as extra insurance or an easy alternative.